-How to get milk for baby bottles in Asia
+How to get milk and formula powder for baby bottles in Asia

 If your baby is being breastfed then you may need to know about how to wash bottles in asia where you don't have access to clean water.
 You can read here about how to sterilise baby bottles and breast pump equipment.